gangstead/lambdalambdalambda/03_webhook_that_lambda/README.md

 Step 3 Make lambda serve as a github webhook
 ============================================

 You've now got a lambda that responds to http requests.
 It's time to send those requests to github.
+Your lambda's job is to find the last comment when an issue is closed.

 ### Stick a Fork in it
 - Go to this repo (or any repo for that matter) https://github.com/gangstead/lambdalambdalambda